Philippine one hundred-peso note: English series (1951–1974)

 Features the portrait of Melchora Aquino, a Filipino revolutionary during the Philippine Revolution, who became known as "Tandang Sora".
 The reverse features the different flags used by the Katipunan movement.

 Pilipino series (1969–1974)

 In 1967, Manuel Roxas replaced the portrait of Melchora Aquino.
 The note is now predominantly violet in color.
 On the reverse, it now features the Central Bank of the Philippines main office before they were relocated to their current complex in Manila.
-The design of the obverse was later revised, the "100" on the lower right corner was moved higher, in turn placed the Central Bank logo below it, the signature of the Central Bank Governor was placed beside the signature of the President of the Philippines, the font for Republika ng Pilipinas and all of the "100" text were also changed and the text Sandaang Piso was made into one line.
+The design of the obverse was later revised, the "100" on the lower right corner was moved higher, in turn placing the Central Bank logo below it, the signature of the Central Bank Governor was placed beside the signature of the President of the Philippines, the font for Republika ng Pilipinas and all of the "100" text were also changed and the text Sandaang Piso was made into one line.
 Geometric lines were also added on the sides and the watermark area of the note.
 This design was later used when the Bagong Lipunan series was released in 1973.